 En-suite Bedrooms Suites Direct Dial Phones Tea & Coffee Machines Hair Dryers Lounge for Residents Stunning Dining Room Lounge Bar Sun Room (Conservatory) Large Gardens Parking Access Central Heating Systems Georgian Furnishings (Selected Rooms) A Piece of History

 The name Ballyrafter comes from Irish heritage "Baile an Reachtúir".
-This translate in English as, Home of the Rector, or The Provosts Land.
+This translates in English as, Home of the Rector, or The Provosts Land.

 The Irish Times Review

 “it’s wonderfully unpretentious, with that... unassuming, comfortable-in-its-skin gentility that the South-east pulls off so naturally."

 Read the full article here Contact Us